History of the Laws of Rugby Football

 When the Irish Union met for their AGM in 1885 they recommended that the 4 home unions meet and discus forming a body to settle any such international disputes.
 The unions then met in Dublin in 1886 and at that meeting Scotland offered to drop their dispute to the 1884 result if England joined such an international body which composed and equal number of representatives from each union.
 The international board was then inaugurated in Manchester in 1886 but the RFU were not represented and would not accept the constitutional terms the IB was established under.

 When the RFU amended their laws, the other unions did not accept this and referred the decision to the IB.
 The RFU then offered to allow representatives of the other unions to their committee meetings but this was ignored.

 In December 1887 the IB made a statement that IB rules must apply to all international matches and that no games with England would be arranged until they joined the IB.
-There fore no games were played in 1888 and 1889.
+Therefore no games were played in 1888 and 1889.

 In 1910 the RFU volunteered to reduce its IB votes from 6 to 4.

-Up till 1930 each union had its own set of laws for its home matches.
+Until 1930 each union had its own set of laws for its home matches.
 In 1930 England proposed and Ireland seconded that "all matches should be played under the laws of the International board.